IvoNet/docker-web-gui-base/README.md

 So for serious usage of this image you should create your own image based on this one to add the desktop application of your choice.

-* Create a directory structure like this (or use the `create-root-structure.sh` script in dockerfiles):
+* Create a directory structure like this:

 ```text
 root